4act/generator-angular-app/README.md

 The project will include a ready-made Grunt build that will:

-* Build all the LESS files into one minified CSS file.
+* Build all the SASS files into one minified CSS file.
 * Uses [grunt-angular-templates](https://github.com/ericclemmons/grunt-angular-templates) to turn all your partials into Javascript.
 * Uses [grunt-ng-annotate](https://github.com/olov/ng-annotate) to preprocess all Angular injectable methods and make them minification safe.
 Thus you don't have to use the array syntax.
 * Concatenates and minifies all Javascript into one file.